ExplainableIntelligence.

 Synthesizes root cause across failures — not just one event, the full causal chain

-Prioritized actions: immediate fixes, short-term corrections, and systemic improvements
+Prioritized actions: immediate fixes, short-term corrections, systemic improvements

 Platform